jeremypbeasley/canlis_j/studio.markdown

   is_collection:
   items:
 - title: Matchbooks
-  desc: We've been designing custom matchbooks since 1950.
+  desc: We've been designing custom matchbooks since 1950, never to sell but simply as a gift for guests near the front door.
 Each one tells a story.
-    Artwork by Don Clark for Invisible Creature, Jordan Kay, Pam Wishbow, Kyler Martz, and Jonathan Ball
+Artwork by Don Clark for Invisible Creature, Jordan Kay, Pam Wishbow, Kyler Martz, and Jonathan Ball.
   year: 2019 - 2025
   type: Matchbook
   price: 45